So you want to know what is tally?

 Core Features of Tally

-I’ve discussed some of the very core features or you can say some of the important functionality of Tally.
+I’ve discussed some of the very core features or you can say some of the important functionality of Tally here.
 The features are listed without giving any specific rank to them.

 I am sure you will like the detailed listing of some of the amazing features of Tally.

-This is like an introductory guide for a first time reader if he or she has not heard of Tally before.
+This is like an introductory guide for a first time reader if you have not heard about Tally before or just heard a little bit about Tally.

 Accounting is a basic function of Tally and most people do not ever use any other functions other than accounting in Tally.
 At the most they will use Inventory management and some of the Taxation features.

-Because many people do not exactly know how to use those features.
+Because many people do not exactly know how to use those features and in many cases they do not even require them.

-If we particularly talk about accounting, Tally has segmented it in 6 different functions.
+If we particularly talk about accounting, Tally has segmented it further in 6 different functions.
 They are:

 - Contra (Only for cash and bank related entries)